Apple Cider Vinegar: Benefits, Weight Loss, Health Uses – A Beginner’s Guide

-	For most uses of apple cider vinegar it is important to use organic, unfiltered apple cider vinegar.
+For most uses of apple cider vinegar it is important to use the organic, unfiltered form.
 Organic, unfiltered ACV (such as Bragg’s apple cider vinegar) contains something called “mother”.

-Mother is the name for the strands of proteins, enzymes and friendly bacteria that amass during production of apple cider vinegar.
+Mother is the name for the strands of proteins, enzymes and friendly bacteria that amass during its production.

-As opposed to unfiltered ACV such as Braggs, filtered apple cider vinegar is filtered to remove the mother and any sediment.
+Filtered apple cider, as opposed to unfiltered vinegar, is filtered to remove the mother and any sediment.